Integrated Dermatology of Waterbury

 Because your skin cells are under attack, they start producing more and more skin cells.
 Psoriasis is a lifelong condition, so it’s important to understand what triggers it.
 Your psoriasis can flare up because of:

 No matter what’s causing your psoriasis or how minor or severe your symptoms may be, you have options for relief at Integrated Dermatology of Waterbury.

 Yes.
-At Integrated Dermatology of Waterbury, you can meet with Dr. Cheng, a board-certified dermatologist who provides the most innovative psoriasis treatments.
-After evaluating your skin and talking with you about your psoriasis symptoms, Dr. Cheng can get you started on treatment, which may include:
+At Integrated Dermatology of Waterbury, you can meet with a board-certified dermatologist who provides the most innovative psoriasis treatments.
+After evaluating your skin and talking with you about your psoriasis symptoms, our doctor can get you started on treatment, which may include:

 You may also be a candidate for biologic drugs.
 This advanced type of psoriasis treatment, given via injections or intravenous (IV) infusion, involves targeting a very specific part of your immune system.